Los Angeles Chargers

-The Los Angeles Chargers are a professional American football team based in the Los Angeles metropolitan area.
-The Chargers compete in the National Football League (NFL) as a member club of the American Football Conference (AFC) West division.
+The Los Angeles Chargers are a professional American football team based in the Greater Los Angeles area.
+The Chargers compete in the National Football League (NFL) as a member of the American Football Conference (AFC) West division.
 The team plays its home games at SoFi Stadium in Inglewood, California, which it shares with the Los Angeles Rams.

 The Chargers were founded in Los Angeles in 1959, and began play in 1960 as a charter member of the American Football League (AFL).
-They spent their first season in Los Angeles before relocating to San Diego in 1961 to become the San Diego Chargers.
+They spent their first season in Los Angeles before moving to San Diego in 1961 to become the San Diego Chargers.
 The team joined the NFL as a result of the AFL–NFL merger in 1970.
 In 2017, the Chargers moved back to Los Angeles after 56 seasons in San Diego, a year after the Rams had moved back to the city after spending 21 seasons (1995–2015) in St. Louis.
 The team previously played at the Los Angeles Memorial Coliseum during their first stint in Los Angeles, Balboa Stadium and San Diego Stadium (also known as Jack Murphy Stadium and Qualcomm Stadium) while in San Diego, and Dignity Health Sports Park (formerly named StubHub Center) from 2017 to 2019, while SoFi Stadium was under construction.

 The Chargers won the AFL championship in 1963, and reached the AFL playoffs five times and the AFL Championship game four times before joining the NFL.
 Since then, the Chargers have made 15 trips to the playoffs and made four appearances in the AFC Championship game.
 In 1994, the Chargers won their first and only AFC championship, and faced the San Francisco 49ers in Super Bowl XXIX, losing 49–26.
-The Chargers have eight players and one coach enshrined in the Pro Football Hall of Fame: wide receiver Lance Alworth (1962–1970), defensive end Fred Dean (1975–1981), quarterback Dan Fouts (1973–1987), head coach and general manager Sid Gillman (1960–1969, 1971), wide receiver Charlie Joiner (1976–1986), offensive lineman Ron Mix (1960–1969), tight end Kellen Winslow (1979–1987), linebacker Junior Seau (1990–2002), and running back LaDainian Tomlinson (2001–2009).
+The Chargers have nine players and two coaches enshrined in the Pro Football Hall of Fame: wide receiver Lance Alworth (1962–1970), defensive end Fred Dean (1975–1981), quarterback Dan Fouts (1973–1987), head coach and general manager Sid Gillman (1960–1969, 1971), wide receiver Charlie Joiner (1976–1986), offensive tackle Ron Mix (1960–1969), tight end Kellen Winslow (1979–1987), middle linebacker Junior Seau (1990–2002), running back LaDainian Tomlinson (2001–2009), head coach Don Coryell (1978–1986), and tight end Antonio Gates (2003–2018).